ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

         }

         /*
-         * For interruptible waits, we need to track whether to throw
-         * InterruptedException, if interrupted while blocked on
+         * For interruptible waits, we need to track whether to throw InterruptedException, if interrupted while
-         * condition, versus reinterrupt current thread, if
-         * interrupted while blocked waiting to re-acquire.
+         * blocked on condition, versus reinterrupt current thread, if interrupted while blocked waiting to re-acquire */
-         */

         /** Mode meaning to reinterrupt on exit from wait */